WHERE THE RESIDENTIAL MARKET FITS IN

 Arc-fault circuit interrupters (AFCIs).
 To reduce the number of electrical fires caused by parallel arc faults in branch circuit wiring, the National Electrical Code (NEC) requires arc-fault circuit interrupter (AFCI) protection device in an increasing number of residential applications.
 The AFCI protection device must de-energize and protect the entire circuit from an arc fault, according to Mike Holt, NEC consultant for EC&M magazine.
 The only device that can do this is an AFCI circuit breaker.
 For more information on AFCIs, check out Holt’s website at www.mikeholt.com and talk with your local electrical inspectors about where they are required in your market.
 With new construction, 120V, single-phase, 15A- and 20A branch circuits supplying all outlets in kitchens, family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, laundry areas and finished basements must be protected by AFCIs.

 Surge suppression equipment.
 Because so many homes are loaded with sensitive electronic equipment, your customers may be asked to install surge suppression equipment at the service entrance.

 Structured wiring systems.
-One of the most exciting new opportunities for your customers in the residential market is the installation of home networking for computers, security and home entertainment applications.
+An exciting opportunity for your customers in the residential market is the installation of home networking for computers, security and home entertainment applications.
 Products for these applications include but are not limited to nonmetallic enclosures, data cable and jacks, USB receptacles, routers, modems and repeaters.

 Cable fasteners.
 NEC Art.
 300.4(D) requires that building wire be placed 1 1/4-inch from the edge of the stud to protect it from drywall screws or nails.